dsccommunity/CertificateDsc/ReadMe.md

 Request and Accept a certificate from an Active Directory Root Certificate Authority.

 This example is allowing storage of credentials in plain text by setting PSDscAllowPlainTextPassword to $true.
 Storing passwords in plain text is not a good practice and is presented only for simplicity and demonstration purposes.
-To learn how to securely store credentials through the use of certificates, please refer to the following TechNet topic: https://technet.microsoft.com/en-us/library/dn781430.aspx
+To learn how to securely store credentials through the use of certificates, please refer to the following [TechNet topic](https://technet.microsoft.com/en-us/library/dn781430.aspx).

 ```powershell
 configuration Example